Last Exit to Springfield: Cultural references

 Lisa's dream sequence, based on Yellow Submarine.
 Everything in the sequence had to be slightly changed for copyright reasons.

 The title of the episode is an homage to Hubert Selby Jr.'s novel Last Exit to Brooklyn, one subplot of which involves the corruption and downfall of a union leader during a strike.
 The body of Chuckie Fitzhugh, Homer's predecessor as union president, is seen buried under a football field, an homage to the mystery surrounding the whereabouts of Jimmy Hoffa and his alleged burial at New Jersey's Giants Stadium.
 Mr. Burns' outfit in the flashback to his childhood is based on Buster Brown.
 Homer's fantasy of a life of organized crime is based on Don Fanucci's first appearance in The Godfather Part II, accepting donuts rather than a necklace and an orange.

 Lisa's nitrous oxide-induced hallucination echoes the Beatles film Yellow Submarine, which Al Jean says had to be changed slightly for legal reasons.
-In the script, the name was changed to "purple submersible", and letters spelling "HATRED" can be seen in the background; a contrast to the message of love popular in the 60s.
+In the script, the name was changed to "purple submersible", and letters spelling "HATRED" are visible in the background; a contrast to the message of love popular in the 60s.
 Paul McCartney says "Look fellas, it's Lisa in the Sky!", and George Harrison notes "No diamonds though", a reference to the Beatles song "Lucy in the Sky with Diamonds".
 Ringo Starr says "Look out for the campy drawing of Queen Victoria!"
 The scene where Lisa sees a reflection of her monstrous braces, laughs maniacally and breaks the mirror is based on the scene from Tim Burton's Batman (1989) where Jack Napier discovers his transformation into the Joker.